pvcraven/arcade_book/source/chapters/10_if_statements/if_statements.rst

     print("This will always print because it is not indented.")

-Indentation must be the same.
-This code doesn't work.
+The indentation amount must be the same.
+This wandering code doesn't work.

 .. code-block:: python
     :linenos: